 Stop Guessing: How to Pinpoint the Perfect Participants

 If this sounds like a lot of work, we get it.
-That’s why we help businesses find high-quality participants.
+That’s why we help businesses find high-quality market research participants.
 Click here to learn how we can help you find the right people.

 Understanding Demographics & Psychographics

-Before you begin recruiting, you need to define who your ideal participants are.
+Before you begin recruiting, you need to define who would be the ideal participant to participate in market research with you.
 This is where demographics and psychographics come into play:

-For example, if you’re testing a meal subscription service, your demographic might be urban professionals aged 25-45, while psychographically, they may prioritize convenience, health, and sustainability.
-Knowing both allows you to recruit more effectively.
+For example, if you’re product testing like a meal subscription service, your demographic might be urban professionals aged 25-45, while psychographically, they may prioritize convenience, health, and sustainability.
+Knowing both helps you find participants for qualitative research.

 A Quick Step-by-Step Process